Mustafa Ismail: Style

 Ismail had a unique style, he would recite the Quran in a particular fashion, employing the Arabic maqamat to illustrate the words of Allah to the listener.

 Dr. Ahmed Nuaina, an Egyptian Qur'an reader, once told noted composer Ammar El-Shereii:

 Mustafa Ismail is not just one sheikh.
 He is several methods and sheikhs in one.
 You can find all musical forms in his recitation.
 Whenever I hear a sheikh say something, I remember that Sheikh [Ismail] had said it before.
 Reciters have failed to come up with anything new after him.
 He moves easily between maqamat, and never went off tune.
 The listener’s ear never feels tired of him, because he always intrigues his listeners.
 He is creative in his qafalat [endings].
 I can often predict qafalat, but his are always unexpected.

 The composer Abdel-Wahab was of much the same opinion: "He was big in his art, he was big in his management of his voice, and was the only reciter who surprised listeners with unexpected maqam routes," he once declared.

 In his Dream TV program two years ago, El-Shereii tried to analyze the sheikh's musical approach by replaying a few short recitations.
 "His recitation was miraculous, and he was a musical miracle as well.
 He was unique."

 Analyzing a different verse, the composer says:

 He would go up to the very highest notes of the maqam, and he would do it with ease, enjoying himself.
 It is enough to drive you crazy.
 This man must have understood music very well, and must have meant what he was doing.
 He uses saba maqam at first to demonstrate huzn [sadness], then moves to the C, or agam, and then he takes his voice high up the notes when he says al-samaa (the sky) If this were not a musician, then we the musicians know nothing, and must go home.
-He knew what he was doing and did it depending on his knowledge of the [seven] qira'at [readings] and his very special expressive ability.
+He knew what he was doing and did it depending on his knowledge of the [ten] qira'at [readings] and his very special expressive ability.